sqmasep/guidelines/README.md

 - 3rd-party API responses, in frontend AND in backend (This can lead to unexpected rendering if the API changes its shape)
 - URL query params.
 Yes in fact, if you have some sort of enum or restricted values, using zod is a very good typesafe runtime solution for this.
 Anyone can change the URL with an unexpected param.
 DON'T trust your users.
 Your app should be smooth to the user.
 Applies to frontend and backend too
 - localStorage, sessionStorage (...).
 You can't know if the user will change or not the values stored in his browser.
 - Form data.
-Use zod for frontend **AND** backend for this for obvious reason.
+Do data validation for frontend **AND** backend for this for obvious reason.
 Frontend validation is more likely to give feedback to the user, for example the email shape is wrong and you have to show an error, instead of waiting the server response.
 It also integrates well with `react-hook-form`
 - Webhooks.
 Same reason, you can't trust the response schema.
 - .env variables.
 [There is a package **for NextJS** made by the @t3-oss foundation that makes it very easy to use](https://github.com/t3-oss/t3-env) that i recommend if you are using NextJS, although a simple `env.ts` file at the root of the repo is usually enough.
 If you want to type your `process.env` properly according to the schema, you can with the utility type `z.infer<typeof envSchema>` and extending [the `ProcessEnv` interface](https://stackoverflow.com/questions/45194598/using-process-env-in-typescript), see my code below